wodanaz/adaptiPhy/README.md

 * The scripts associated with this walkthrough can be used to pulldown multiple alignments and analyse positive selection in specific branches.
 * Version 2.0

-* For a docker container with minimal requirements, please follow the instructions at https://github.com/wodanaz/adaptiPhy/blob/master/docker_instructions.md

 ### How do I get set up? ###